ksl28/proxmox-simple-api/README.md

 ## Key Concepts

 - **Parent**
-  A Proxmox node in the cluster that serves as the entry point for API calls.
+  The top-level entity in a Proxmox environment.
+In a cluster, a parent refers to any node within that cluster, as API calls can target any of them.
+It can also be a standalone node in another datacenter.
+The parent acts as the entry point for API communication.

 - **API Token**
   The `Token` should be formatted as `PVEAPIToken=<user>@<realm>!<tokenid>=<secret>`